 Szandra Szogedi - Judo

-Another of UEL’s successful group of judo players Szandra has competed a great number of times in world and continental competitions.
+Another of UEL's successful group of judo players, Szandra has competed a great number of times in world and continental competitions.
 Szandra was also selected to represent Ghana at the 2016 Rio Olympics.
-She has had a great amount of success competition for Ghana in African championships where she has won a number of medals in the past.
+She was successful competing for Ghana in the African championships where she has won a number of medals in the past.
 These are in additional to the gold medal she won at the world cup in the African Open in 2014 where she won gold in the under 63kg weight class.